Page 2 - Monthly Archives: 2023

 By default Magento doesn't provide any instruments required to update or change order-related information.
 So you'll have to delete orders and with more accurate data.
 Seems like a time-consuming and certainly ineffective process, right?

-Fortunately, there are plenty of Order Editors for Magento 2 that offer you a wide set of options and we've gathered all of them in one place.
+Fortunately, there are some for order management that offer you a wide set of options and we've gathered all of them in one place.

 Vendor